-Jeff Bell is a partner in the firm's New York office, specializing in mergers and acquisitions, general corporate and securities matters.
+Jeff Bell is a partner in the firm's New York office, specializing in mergers and acquisitions, corporate finance, and securities matters.

-In addition to financial institutions, Mr. Bell counsels clients in a range of industries, with significant experience in the technology, media, pharmaceutical and consumer product sectors.
+In addition to financial institutions, Mr. Bell counsels clients in a range of industries, with particular expertise in the technology, healthcare/life sciences, energy, real estate, and consumer product sectors.

 Selected representations by Mr. Bell appear below.
 To view a more complete list see Matters.

 - Kajima Corporation in its $1.1 billion sale of Industrial Developments International to Brookfield Property Partners.

 - BMO as financial advisor to CNOOC in its $15.1 billion acquisition of NYSE- and TSE-listed Nexen Inc.

 - The financial advisor to the special committee of Google in connection with the company’s dividend recapitalization to create a third class of (publicly-traded, non-voting) common stock.

 - SoftBank in its negotiations with Alibaba and Yahoo relating to the disposition of Yahoo's interests in Alibaba and Yahoo Japan.

 - Intel in its acquisitions of Fulcrum Microsystems, Switch++ and ConnectSoft.

 - Coca-Cola Enterprises in its $12.3 billion business separation and split-off, the acquisition of CCE’s North American bottling operations by The Coca-Cola Company and the $822 million acquisition by CCE of TCCC’s Scandinavian bottling operations.